 Another common scam is 'pharming', where a hacker puts a malicious code on your computer to direct you to a fake website.
 Both phishing and pharming have been used for online identity theft or fraud.
 Victims' personal details may be used illegally to support crime or make online purchases.

-Learn how to recognise online scams on the Scamwatch website.
+Learn more about online scams on the Scamwatch website.